-Many of Maine’s outdoor adventure resorts grew from the rafting industry.
-Companies that started by offering whitewater trips added accommodations and more stuff to do.
-Some of them include:
+Many of Maine’s outdoor adventure resorts grew from the white-water rafting industry.
+Companies that started by offering rafting trips added accommodations and more year-round adventures.

-Magic Falls Rafting Company: Established in 1989, Magic Falls organizes rafting trips down the Dead and Kennebec rivers and have lodges and a campground.
+Magic Falls Rafting Company: Magic Falls organizes rafting trips down the Dead and Kennebec rivers and has lodges and a campground.

 New England Outdoor Center: Based in Millinocket, New England Outdoor Center grew from its whitewater roots into a major resort.
 In warmer months, it offers rafting on the Penobscot River, guided wildlife watching, fishing and hunting.
 Come winter, there’s snowmobiling, Nordic skiing and ice fishing.
 NEOC offers a variety of lodging and the River Drivers restaurant.